dethe/blocklib/README.md

 * `channel.emitAsync(channelName, data)` sends an arbitrary data object to every element listening on channelName, but doesn't wait until they process it.
 Each listener's `onChannel` method will be called as above.

+### Notes on HTML Imports

+Apparently, brick does not include html imports from the x-tag core.
+This makes packaging HTML templates, CSS, and JavaScript together more difficult.
+I'm not sure what the answer is here.
+When I tried to get HTML imports working with brick / x-tag I ran into a ton of undocumented or obscurely documented issues.
+Eventually it seemed to come down to a timing conflict: if I used HTML includes, then xtag wasn't defined yet when the component loaded, and of course if we load HTML imports after, then they're not automatically picked up by custom element.